RespawnDespair/wifibroadcast-image-builder/README.md

 For the long version, read on.

 ## Using
-In order to be able to run this you need a Debian or Ubuntu Linux machine with the following packages:
+In order to be able to run this you need a Debian or Ubuntu Linux machine with 30 Gb free space on the main partition, and with the following packages:

 ```
 sudo apt-get install curl git qemu qemu-user-static binfmt-support build-essential gcc-arm*